ambarkumar37/CICD_tutorial/README.md

-## This is the sampel working of cicd pipeline using github actions ##
+## This is the sample working of cicd pipeline using github actions ##